ramonfontes/reproducible-research/mininet-wifi/scalabilityTest/README.md

 ### You migh be interested in define the number of repetitions:
 * If so, please define the number of repetitions in **repetitions**

-### Server and software specifications of the deployment environment (it refers the results presented in the eps files):
+### Server and software specifications of the deployment environment (it refers the results presented into the eps files):

 * **Server**:	Lenovo ThinkServer RD640
 * **Memory**:	24 GB